What we know about the jurors selected so far in Derek Chauvin's trial - Local News 8

 The prospective jurors have previously completed a 16-page questionnaire that asked for their personal thoughts on Black Lives Matter, policing and other topics.
 In court, each person is sworn in and then questioned one-by-one in a process known as voir dire.
 The juror’s name, address and other information are kept anonymous.

-Seven jurors were selected in the first four days of jury selection last week.
+Seven jurors were selected in the first four days of jury selection last week, although two of these were later excused.
 Two jurors were selected on Monday.

-The first seven jurors chosen are not finalized.
-The court plans to bring them back to question them further as to whether the city’s $27 million settlement with Floyd’s estate had any impact on their views of the case.

 The first juror selected was a White man in his 20s or 30s who works as a chemist and said he has an analytical mind.